A method is used more in another class than in its own class.

 How to Refactor

-- Verify all features used by the old method in its class.
+Verify all features used by the old method in its class.
 It may be a good idea to move them as well.
 As a rule, if a feature is used only by the method under consideration, you should certainly move the feature to it.
 If the feature is used by other methods too, you should move these methods as well.
-Sometimes it is much easier to move a large number of methods than to set up relationships between them in different classes.
+Sometimes it’s much easier to move a large number of methods than to set up relationships between them in different classes.

 Decide how you will refer to the recipient class.
 You may already have a field or method that returns an appropriate object, but if not, you will need to write a new method or field to store the object of the recipient class.